← Back to 史記

 西

-King Zhao's illness became severe, and he then summoned the various gong zi and grandees, saying: 'This orphan is not talented and twice humiliated the Chu state's troops.
-Now I am able to end with heaven's longevity.
-This is the orphan's fortune.'
-He yielded to his younger brother Gong zi Shen to be king, but it was not possible.
-He again yielded to his next younger brother Gong zi Jie, but it was also not possible.
-He then again yielded to his next younger brother Gong zi Lv.
-After five yields, he was afterward permitted to be the king.
-About to battle, on the Geng Yin day, King Zhao died in the army camp.
+King Zhao's illness became severe, and he then summoned the princes and grandees, saying: 'This orphan is not talented and has twice humiliated the armies of Chu.
+Now I am able to die at Heaven's allotted span.
+This is my good fortune.'
+He yielded the kingship to his younger brother Prince Shen, but it was not accepted.
+He again yielded to his next younger brother Prince Jie, but this too was not accepted.
+He then again yielded to his next younger brother Prince Lü.
+Only after five refusals was he permitted to be king.
+About to battle, on the gengyin day, King Zhao died in the army camp.
 Zi Lv said: 'The king's illness was severe.
 He abandoned his son and yielded to the group of ministers.
 The minister so permitted the king to broaden the king's intent.
 Now the lord king has died.
 How dare the minister forget the lord king's intent!'
 He then planned with Zi Xi and Zi Qi.
 They hid troops and closed the roads.
 They welcomed the Yue woman's son Zhang and established him.
 This was King Hui.
 They then dismissed the troops and returned.
 They buried King Zhao.

 62